InAppBlast/inappblast-android/README.md

 ## Tutorial

 1. Add library to project.
-	File -> Import… -> General -> Existing project into workspace Select root directory of InAppBlast library by pressing Browse… button, then click on Finish button.
+	File -> Import… -> General -> Existing project into workspace.
+	Select root directory of InAppBlast library by pressing Browse... button, then click on Finish button.
 	Now select in Package explorer Your project where you going to add InAppBlast library.
-On Eclipse menu bar Project -> Properties -> Android
+On Eclipse menu bar Project -> Properties -> Android.
-	In Library section click on Add… button select InAppBlast library and press Ok button Now InAppBlast library added to the project.
+	In Library section click on Add… button select InAppBlast library and press Ok button.
+	Now InAppBlast library added to the project.

 2. Library usage.